 While doing so, organizations have run into major problems- the most pertinent stemming from implementing too much too fast, with no overarching framework to measure their best practices.
 Either the small to medium business has implemented some best practices but hasn’t used any framework to align with, or the enterprise has chosen one of not many more frameworks or standards to align with (often adding others due to compliance requirements).
-Both of these execution approaches lack measurement, visibility in their cybersecurity posture, and organization.
+Both of these execution approaches lack measurement, and visibility in their cybersecurity posture, and organization.

-Thus, governance, risk, and compliance (GRC) technologies were developed to aid organizations of all sizes to keep up with the pace of regulatory change, organize risk and compliance data, and help increase Chief Information Security Officers (CISOs) and their teams’ decision making and performance.
-Organizations were searching for ways to reduce the redundancy of compliance requirements centralize their programs, ideally on one single platform.
+Thus, governance, risk, and compliance (GRC) technologies were developed to aid organizations of all sizes in keeping up with regulatory change, organize risk and compliance data, and help increase Chief Information Security Officers (CISOs) and their teams’ decision-making and performance.
+Organizations were searching for ways to reduce the redundancy of compliance requirements by centralizing their programs, ideally on one platform.

 GRC products: Serving their purpose, but lagging behind market needs.

-GRC solution critical capabilities were built on a solid vision, but were not executed in a way that could evolve and change with the modern-day organization-- much less the regulatory change, cybersecurity program complexity, and needs of both security and business leadership.
-CISOs and security leaders need to easily communicate their posture to executive management, have a single source of truth to reference all of their program data, and show program success based on metrics that both technical- and business-side leaders can understand and get behind.
-Operational teams within the cybersecurity program need to know where to remediate for the best return on investment (ROI), they need to manage compliance as a continuous, “always on” function and consistently be in sync on what the most effective plan of action is both now and in the future.
+GRC solution critical capabilities were built on a solid vision but were not executed in a way that could evolve and change with the modern-day organization-- much less the regulatory change, cybersecurity program complexity, and security and business leadership needs.
+CISOs and security leaders need to communicate their posture to executive management easily, have a single source of truth to reference all of their program data, and show program success based on metrics that both technical- and business-side leaders can understand and get behind.
+Operational teams within the cybersecurity program need to know where to remediate for the best return on investment (ROI).
+They need to manage compliance as a continuous, “always on” function and consistently be in sync on what the most effective plan of action is both now and in the future.